 Unethical Uses of a Cockatiel Harness

-Unfortunately, cockatiel harnesses can become unethical very quickly.
-Owners that force the harness on the cockatiel, even when the bird is scared of it, are demonstrating unethical use of the harness.
+Unfortunately, cockatiel harnesses can quickly become unethical.
+An owner who forces a harness on a cockatiel, even when the bird is scared of it, is demonstrating unethical use of the harness.
 More so, the harness is unethical if the owner is nonchalant or careless when using it outside.

 How to Use a Cockatiel Harness

-At the end of the day, the ethicality of a cockatiel harness comes down to how you, the owner, use the harness.
-If you train your cockatiel from an early age to use the harness and are diligent in being as safe as possible with the harness, it is an ethical and fun device.
+At the end of the day, the ethicality of a cockatiel harness comes down to how you, the owner, use it.
+If you train your cockatiel from an early age to use the harness and are diligent in being as safe as possible with it, it is an ethical and fun device.

 Training Your Cockatiel